checkmarx-ts/CxUtils/TruffleHogCxQL/README.md

+# **NOTE** *TruffleHog queries will be native to CxSast v9.4.
+If you are running v9.4, the CxQL queries found here are no longer required.*

 # TruffleHog CxQL

 A port of the original [TruffleHog](https://github.com/dxa4481/truffleHog) code that executes in Checkmarx SAST as a CxQL customization.

 # Warning